hipstersmoothie/sketchmine/README.md

 describe('[${package}] › ${folder} › ${description of the suite}', () => {

-// .. your tests should place here.
+// .. your tests should be placed here.

 });
 ```